After Your Baby’s Delivery

-- Jaundice: We screen all babies for jaundice which is a yellow pigment in the skin.
+- Jaundice – Jaundice is a yellow pigment in the skin.
 Jaundice occurs during the process of normal red blood cell breakdown.
 While some jaundice is normal, a high level can be harmful.
-We detect it by placing a monitor on your baby’s forehad for a few seconds.
-If the reading is higher than normal, we’ll take a blood sample to send to the hospital laboratory.
+We detect it by placing a monitor on your baby’s forehead for a few seconds.
+If the reading is higher than normal, we’ll take a blood sample to send to the hospital laboratory

-- “Heelstick” Blood Test: This means we take a sample of blood from the baby’s heel to check for anemia and low blood sugar.
+- “Heelstick” Blood Test – Taking a sample of blood from the baby’s heel to check for low blood sugar when indicated

-- Hearing Screening Test: CT requires all infants to be tested for hearing problems.
+- Hearing Screening Test – CT requires all infants to be tested for hearing problems.
 The test is simple and non-invasive.
-In some cases, infants with normal hearing do not pass and should be seen by a specialist after discharge.
+In some cases, infants with normal hearing do not pass and may need to be further tested.
+Testing may include a cheek swab for cytomegalovirus (CMV)

-- Vaccines and Testing for Moms: Our Infectious Disease department recommends giving you the following vaccines: Tdap, Influenza, Rubella, and RhoGAM.
-Your complete blood count will also be taken, as well as RPR, a state required screening test for syphilis.
-We’ll be sure to provide you with all the information so you can make an informed decision.
+- Vaccines and Testing for Moms – Our Infectious Disease department strongly recommends the following vaccines: Tdap, Influenza and Rubella.
+Your complete blood count will also be taken, as well as RPR, a state-required screening test for syphilis

 - Vitamin K Injection – We highly recommend your baby get this injection.
 It will protect your baby from getting a severe, potentially fatal bleeding disorder that can develop in the newborn period.
 Maternal vitamin K supplementation and breastfeeding is not enough

 Umbilical Cord Cutting and Circumcision

 Cutting your baby’s umbilical cord does not cause any pain whatsoever.
 Either your obstetrician or a labor and delivery nurse will ask you if you'd like to participate in cutting the cord unless you're having a cesarean birth.
-If your baby requires emergency treatment immediately, we’ll cut the umbilical cord one minute after birth to allow more blood from the placenta to reach your baby.
+Our standard practice is to cut the umbilical cord one minute after birth to allow more blood from the placenta to reach your baby.
+If your baby requires emergency treatment immediately, we may not be able to delay cutting the cord.